Sidney Reilly: Chekist reprisal

-Although it is unknown if Kaplan either was part of the Ambassadors' Plot or was even responsible for the assassination attempt on Lenin, the murder of Uritsky and the failed assassination of Lenin were used by Dzerzhinsky's Cheka to implicate any malcontents and foreigners in a grand conspiracy that warranted a full-scale reprisal campaign: the "Red Terror".
+Although it is unknown if Kaplan either was part of the Ambassadors' Plot or was responsible for the assassination attempt on Lenin, Dzerzhinsky's Cheka used the murder of Uritsky and the failed assassination of Lenin to implicate any malcontents and foreigners in a grand conspiracy that warranted a full-scale reprisal campaign: the "Red Terror".
 Thousands of political opponents were seized and "mass executions took place across the city, at Khodynskoe field, Petrovsky Park and the Butyrki prison, all in the north of the city, as well as in the Cheka headquarters at Lubyanka".
 The extent of the Chekist reprisal likely foiled much of the inchoate plans by Cromie, Boyce, Lockhart, Reilly, Savinkov, Filonenko, and other conspirators.

-Using lists supplied by undercover agents, the Cheka proceeded to clear out the "nests of conspirators" in the foreign embassies and, in doing so, they arrested key figures vital to the impending coup.
+Using lists supplied by undercover agents, the Cheka proceeded to clear out the "nests of conspirators" in the foreign embassies, and in doing so, they arrested key figures vital to the impending coup.
 On 31 August 1918, believing Savinkov and Filonenko were hiding in the British consulate, a Cheka detachment raided the British consulate in Petrograd and killed Cromie who put up an armed resistance.
-Immediately prior to his death, it is possible that Cromie may have been trying to communicate with other conspirators and to give instructions to accelerate their planned coup.
+Immediately before his death, it is possible that Cromie may have been trying to communicate with other conspirators and to give instructions to accelerate their planned coup.
 Before the Cheka detachment stormed the consulate, Cromie burned key correspondence pertaining to the coup.

-According to press reports, he made a valiant last stand on the first floor of the consulate armed only with a revolver.
-In close quarters combat, he dispatched three Chekist soldiers before he was in turn killed and his corpse mutilated.
+Armed only with a revolver, Cromie made a last stand on the first floor of the consulate.
+In close-quarters combat, he killed three Chekist soldiers before he was, in turn, killed and his corpse mutilated.
 Eyewitnesses, such as the sister-in-law of Red Cross nurse Mary Britnieva, asserted that Cromie was shot by the Cheka while retreating down the consulate's grand staircase.
-The Cheka detachment searched the building and, with their rifle butts, repelled the diplomatic staff from getting close to the corpse of Captain Cromie which the Chekist soldiers had looted and trampled.
-The Cheka detachment then arrested over forty persons who had sought refuge within the British consulate, as well as seizing weapon caches and compromising documents which they claimed implicated the consular staff in the forthcoming coup attempt.
+The Cheka detachment searched the building and, with their rifle butts, repelled the diplomatic staff from getting close to the corpse of Cromie, which the Chekist soldiers had looted and trampled.
+The Cheka detachment arrested over forty refugees within the British consulate as well as seized weapon caches and compromising documents which they claimed implicated the consular staff in the coup attempt.
 Cromie's death was publicly "depicted as a measure of self-defence by the Bolshevik agents, who had been forced to return his fire".